HL7/davinci-epdx/fsh/ig-data/input/pagecontent/PDexImplementationActorsInteractionsDataPayloadsandMethods.md

 1. When a new patient books an appointment
 2. When a patient returns for an appointment after a significant period (for example, after wintering in a different region).

-The CDS Hooks and SMART-on-FHIR application configuration is detailed in [Section 6](6_CDS-Hooks.html).
+The CDS Hooks and SMART-on-FHIR application configuration is detailed in [CDS-Hooks](CDS-Hooks.html).

 #### Ad-hoc PDex Member History Request